ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 # Getting started

 ## Create a git repo and get the starter code
-Use your laptop to create a new repo called `spis16-lab08-part1-Name-Name` using [Method 1](http://ucsd-cse-spis-2016.github.io/topics/github_create_repo/#method1).
+Use your laptop to create a new repo called `spis16-lab08-Name-Name` using [Method 1](http://ucsd-cse-spis-2016.github.io/topics/github_create_repo/#method1).
 When creating the repo import the starter code from this git repo: https://github.com/ucsd-cse-spis-2016/lab08-startercode.git
+You may also also create just an empty repo with a .ignore and README just like you have in the previous labs and then copy over starter code as per instructions in the later part of this lab

 Note that you must keep your git repo updated with the latest version of your code because your code will be erased from the Pi at the end of the lab session.
 This is to ensure that the hardware is ready for use by the next group.